JIVE-TALK.COM

 So naturally, here are many links to Melville J. Herskovits, Katherine Dunham, Harold Courlander, Asadata Dafora, Dámaso Pérez Prado and others, who played a crucial role in distributing and promoting their respective precious art forms and intellectual finds.

-Author David F. Garcia is Associate Professor of Ethnomusicology at the University of North Carolina, Chapel Hill and has published on the musics of Latin America before.
+Author David F. Garcia is Associate Professor of Ethnomusicology at the University of North Carolina, Chapel Hill and has published on the music of Latin America before.

 Review by Dr. A. Ebert © 2018